Skip to content

 Maximum Measurement (:dist-max)

-To compute the maximum latency across a group, use :dist-max:
+To compute the maximum size across a group, use :dist-max:

 nf.cluster,foo,:eq,